Can Minoxidil Cause Sexual Side Effects?

 The Bottom Line on Minoxidil Sexual Side Effects

-On the other hand, if you’re on the fence about using the topical solution because you’re wondering if minoxidil really does cause ED, don’t fret.
+On the other hand, if you’re on the fence about using the topical treatment because you’re wondering if minoxidil really does cause ED, don’t fret.
 Minoxidil is very unlikely to cause side effects sexually.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment or medication.